pi-top/pi-top-4-.NET-SDK/README.md

 pi@pi-top:~ curl -L https://raw.githubusercontent.com/pi-top/pi-top-4-.NET-Core-API/master/setup.sh | bash
 ```

+Note: you should be able to re-run this at a later date to update

 ### Python Environment
 To extend with .NET Jupyter Notebook support, run this from your pi-top:
 ```sh